Theplanter/Blog-website/css/README.md

 # Blog-website
-make te website more size dynmai, and mobile friendly allow the ability to add and remove images
+1. make te website more size dynmai, and mobile friendly.
+2. allow the ability to add and remove images